 The door’s lock was in dire need of replacement.
-It prompted him nightly to strain against its battered surface, grunting and groaning like a wounded hog.
+It prompted him nightly to strain against its surface, grunting like a wounded hog.
 Tonight was no different.
 He grimaced and fiddled, arm muscles tensed from the effort.
 Finally was able to turn the key, but a gust of wind then kicked up behind him, forcing him to dig in his heels and wrench the door open with all his might.

 A few steps from the office space the apartment’s door opened and Sarah appeared in the hallway, dressed in a hodgepodge array of brightly colored winter-wear that exuded Minnesota pragmatism.
 It was substance over style, and the fabric of bright blue jacket looked unsurprisingly beaten and war-weary.